devdatalab/paper-nra-mortality/README.md

 * Calculates mortality change in constant education percentile bins.
 This is non-trivial because education rank boundaries change over time: dropouts were the bottom 20% in 1992 and the bottom 9% in 2018.

-* Provides replication code and data for [Novosad, Rafkin & Asher (2020) "Mortality Change Among Less Educated Americans"](http://paulnovosad.com/pdf/nra-mortality.pdf).
+* Replication code and data for [Novosad, Rafkin & Asher (2020) "Mortality Change Among Less Educated Americans"](http://paulnovosad.com/pdf/nra-mortality.pdf).
 (See replication information below)

 # Details